 At Trade Price Conservatories we aim to for your home improvements to come in under budget, as our prices are 70% cheaper than most conservatory companies in the market.
 For more information on improving your home with a DIY conservatory get in touch for our free advice at Trade Price Conservatories.
 Call us on 01202 399 999 or visiting our website; www.tradepriceconservatories.com

 Buy DIY Conservatories by Trade Price DIY

-With summer coming, why waste your hard earned cash on a expensive overpriced conservatory and contend with installers drifting through your home days on end.
+With summer coming, why waste your hard earned cash on an expensive overpriced conservatory and contend with installers drifting through your home days on end.
 We have the perfect solution.
 Contact Trade Price DIY Conservatories and order your own bespoke DIY Conservatory.
 We deliver to your door at a fraction of the cost of a standard conservatory and the best part is you can install it yourself in a matter of a couple of days.
-We have a wide range of DIY Conservatories to pick from with various finishes suitable for a wide range budgets.
-Dont delay take advantage of the summer weather and get your DIY Conservatory installed for the Great British Summer.
+We have a wide range of DIY Conservatories to pick from with various finishes suitable for a wide range budget.
+Don’t delay take advantage of the summer weather and get your DIY Conservatory installed for the Great British Summer.

 Larger Single Storey Rear Home Extensions & Your Neighbours!

 It’s true that if you can have a cordial relationship with those living near to you, life is much more pleasant.
 To be honest, most neighbours are at least “okay” – the “from hell” stories you read or see gain prominence simply because they are so unusual.

 However, that said, one time when relationships can become strained is when larger home extension building work is being considered.
 To simplify matters, the government has introduced legislation, currently covering the period up to May 2016, to increase the size of permitted single-storey rear extension work, at the same time as introducing an associated neighbour consultation scheme.

 Your quick guide to the new scheme